-Figure 1: Rendering Pipeline
+Fig. 1.
+Rendering Pipeline

 GPUs are dedicated processors designed specifically to handle the intense computational requirements of display graphics, i.e., rendering texts or images over 30 frames per second.
-As depicted in Figure 1, a modern GPU can be abstracted as a rendering pipeline for 3D computer graphics (2D graphics is just a special case) [22].
+As depicted in Figure 1, a modern GPU can be abstracted as a rendering pipeline for 3D computer graphics (2D graphics is just a special case) [26].

-The inputs to the pipeline are geometric primitives, i.e., points, lines, polygons; and the output is the framebuffer-a two-dimensional array of pixels that will be displayed on screen
+The inputs to the pipeline are geometric primitives, i.e., points, lines, polygons, and a user-specified "virtual camera" viewpoint, and the output is the framebuffer-a two-dimensional array of pixels that will be displayed on screen.

 The first stage operates on geometric primitives described by vertices.
-In this vertex-processing stage vertices are transformed and lit, and primitives are clipped to a viewing volume in preparation for the next stage, rasterization.
-The rasterizer produces a series of framebuffer addresses and color values, each is called a fragment that represents a portion of a primitive that corresponds to a pixel in the framebuffer.
+In this vertex-processing stage vertices are transformed according to the desired viewpoint, and primitives are clipped to the virtual camera's viewing volume in preparation for the next stage: rasterization.
+The rasterizer produces a series of framebuffer addresses and color values, each is called a fragment, which represents a portion of a primitive and corresponds to a pixel in the framebuffer.
+In essence, the rasterization stage converts a continuous mathematical description of primitives (lines, triangles, etc) into a series of discreet fragments that a display device can accept.

 Each fragment is fed to the next fragment processing stage before it finally alters the framebuffer.
-Operations in this stage include texture mapping, depth test, alpha blending, etc.
+Operations in this stage include texture mapping, depth test, alpha blending, etc. Most important in this stage is the depth test, which discards fragments that are occluded by other objects.
+Only fragments that are visible from the desired viewpoint will be allowed to be sent to the framebuffer for final display, resulting in a solid image with proper occlusion effect.

 Until a few years ago, commercial GPUs, such as the RealityEngine from SGI [2], implement in hardware a fixed rendering pipeline with configurable parameters.
 As a result their applications are restricted to graphical computations.
-Driven by the market demand for better realism, the most recent generation of commercial GPUs such as the NVIDIA GeForce FX [18] and the ATI Radeon 9800 [3] added significant programmable functionalities in both the vertex and the fragment processing stage(see Figure 1).
+Driven by the market demand for better realism, the recent generations of commercial GPUs, such as the NVIDIA GeForce FX [20] and the ATI Radeon 9800 [3], added significant programmable functionalities in both the vertex and the fragment processing stage (stages with double-line boxes in Figure 1).
 They allow developers to write a sequence of instructions to modify the vertex or fragment output.
 These programs are directly executed on the GPUs to achieve comparable performance to fixed-function GPUs.
-For example, the NVIDIA GeForce FX series can reach a peak performance of 6 Gflops in the vertex processor and 21 Gflops in the fragment processor [15].
+For example, the NVIDIA GeForce FX series can reach a peak performance of 6 Gflops in the vertex processor and 21 Gflops in the fragment processor [17].